kishandongare/Smart-Grid/README.md

 # Definition :-

-Smart Grid is an Electrical Grid with Automation, Communication and IT systems that can monitor power flows from points of generation to points of consumption (even down to appliances level) and control the power flow or curtail the load to match generation in real time or near real time.
+Smart Grid is an Electrical Grid with Automation, Communication and IT systems that can monitor power flows from points of generation to points of consumption and control the power flow or curtail the load to match generation in real time or near real time.

 Smart Grids can be achieved by implementing efficient transmission & distribution systems, system operations, consumer integration and renewable integration.